didierdrin/WK5_Assignment/README.md

-No file I/O is used; all data is stored in memory during program execution.
+All data is stored in memory during program execution.

 How to Compile and Run